acao780/Making-Journey/journal-pages/week-06.md

 ## 3. Project Planning and Skills Roadmap
 ### 3.1 What do I need to make?

-## （My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
+My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
 This idea is inspired by Hangjie Cai’s project, "Noisy Factory."
 My goal is to transform my abstract dietary data into a tangible, 3D piece that people can see and touch.
 The physical part will be made with laser cut.
 Each layer will represent a day.
 The size of each layer will show how much I ate.
 If I skipped a meal, that layer will be smaller or missing.
 When all layers are stacked together, viewers will see the pattern of my eating habits.
 I will first draw the design on paper.
 This helps me see the idea before cutting expensive materials.
 I will iterate with paper many times until the design looks good.
 Then I will use the laser cut machine to make the final piece.
 ### 3.2 What do I need to learn?